|Nutritional Guidelines (per serving)|

 Stir together the lemon juice, water, and agave nectar.

-Stir in the grated ginger (if desired) and chill thoroughly.
+Stir in the grated ginger, if using, and chill thoroughly.

 Serve with mint leaves and very thinly sliced lemon.